Nasita-Haque/media-blog/README.md

 # Media Blog
-One stop blog for tv/film content.
+One stop blog for Japanese blog content.